Joan-SHI/once-upon-a-time/README.md

    Follow this link to install gulp compiler.

 5. Create a .gitignore file and add node_modules to it before git push your changes to the remote.

+6. Next Steps: configure gulpfile.js to compile sass to css; Write some JavaScript code.